Skip to Main Content

 “We are deeply grateful, not just on Veterans Day but every day, to those who have worn our nation’s uniform and served our country,” said Gov. Moore.
 “Through Operation Green Light, we invite all Marylanders to help show support for our veterans and their families in a show of appreciation for their service and their sacrifice.”

-The Maryland Department of Veterans Affairs is encouraging participation in Operation Green Light.
+The Maryland Department of Veterans & Military Families is encouraging participation in Operation Green Light.
 State governments have an important role to play in addressing the unique challenges experienced by our veterans and military families.
 Operation Green Light is one way to show them they are seen, appreciated, and supported.

-“Veterans and their families are greatly impacted by the decision to serve in the United States military,” said Secretary of the Maryland Department of Veterans Affairs Anthony Woods.
+“Veterans and their families are greatly impacted by the decision to serve in the United States military,” said Secretary of the Maryland Department of Veterans & Military Families Anthony Woods.
 “Let’s honor their service by participating in Operation Green Light and by working together to support all who served.”

 Participating buildings include: